Skip to main content

 Subject “Civic Education”

-The subject Civic Education includes several thematic sections covering general topics combined with topics relating to Poland (for example, “Man: concepts and aspects”, “Common weal”, “Societies and communities”, “Societies and socialisation”, “Politics and political culture”, “Social communication”), and 4 thematic sections covering European, global or intercultural contents outlined below.
+The subject Civic Education includes several thematic sections covering general topics combined with topics relating to Poland (for example, “Man: concepts and aspects”, “Common weal”, “Societies and communities”, “Societies and socialisation”, “Politics and political culture”, “Social communication”), and 4 thematic sections covering European, global or intercultural content outlined below.

 As part of the section “Law”, pupils learn, for example, about sources of norms and basic principles underlying various legal systems; human rights and their link to the heritage of the Western civilisation; generations of human rights; the exercise of a selected fundamental freedom and the degree of its limitation determined by the rights of other people or public order.